 Introduction

-In recent years, emerging radio technologies, growth in the number of mobile users, increasing consumer demand for telecommunication services, and ever-increasing traffic have led to some issues.
-For example, increasing capital and operational expenses of telecommunication operators, coverage of telecommunication services for remote and rural settlements, as well as situations that hamper the deployment of telecommunication infrastructure, such as limited physical space in cities and environment-related issues.
+In recent years, emerging radio technologies, growth in the number of mobile users, increasing consumer demand for telecommunication services, and ever-increasing traffic have led to some challenges.
+These may include, for example, increasing capital and operational expenses of telecommunication operators and coverage of telecommunication services for remote and rural settlements, as well as situations that hamper the deployment of telecommunication infrastructure, such as limited physical space in cities and environment-related issues.
 These can generate increased costs for telecommunication operators, which in turn will have an impact on tariffs for telecommunication services.
 It has therefore become increasingly necessary to support Member States in the development of possible methods of spectrum and telecommunication infrastructure management.
-One of these methods may be encourage the principle of shared use of spectrum and telecommunication infrastructure by telecommunication operators.
+One of these methods may be to encourage the principle of shared use of spectrum and telecommunication infrastructure by telecommunication operators.
 This can foster enhanced competition efficiencies and operators saving.

 Draft new Recommendation ITU-T